Harshilpatel2605/practice-markdown/README.md

 # practice_markdown
-Help people interested in this repository understand your project by adding a README.
+Helping people interested in this repository understand my project by adding a README.